dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/blazor.md

 <!-- UPDATE 10.0 Confirm or update -->

-Support for multiple Blazor Web Apps per server project will be considered for .NET 10 (November, 2025).
+Support for multiple Blazor Web Apps per server project is under consideration for .NET 10 in late 2025.

 For more information, see [Support for multiple Blazor Web apps per server project (`dotnet/aspnetcore` #52216)](https://github.com/dotnet/aspnetcore/issues/52216).